euwars/JahanPayiOS/README.md

 twitter: @euwars

 *note
-project is not ARC compatible, so if you are using it in your ARC project you should set non-arc flag to your compiler.
+project is not ARC compatible, so if you are willing to use it in your ARC project you should set non-arc flag to your compiler.